ARE YOU BUYING A PUPPY?

 The Golden Retriever Club of NSW recommends that puppies are purchased from a member of our club or the Golden Retriever clubs in other states, who are also registered breeders with their state canine controlling authority for pedigree dogs, in our case Dogs NSW.
 Members of our club are experienced and engaged with the breed they are involved in showing their dogs for conformation and activities such as obedience, tracking, agility, retrieving trials or other officially recognised dog sports.

-We do suggest to you that when you are interviewing breeders that you ask about their experience and involvement with the breed including the question: “What dog sports are you as a breeder, involved in with your dogs? e.g. obedience, trialling, agility, tracking or showing?”
+We do suggest to you that when you are interviewing breeders you ask about their experience and involvement with the breed including the question: “What dog sports are you as a breeder, involved in with your dogs? e.g. obedience, trialling, agility, tracking or showing?”
 To understand if they are a responsible breeder you could also ask: “Why have you bred this litter?”
 Keep in mind that back yard breeders and puppy farmers are breeding for profit and do not participate in dog sports that support pedigree dogs or the improvement of the breed.
 Generally they are not involved in any organised activities, they do not do obedience, trialling, agility, retrieving, tracking or showing their dogs.
 You should also be asking if they are a member of any Golden Retriever Club in any state in Australia.
-It is a concern if someone is breeding golden retrievers and are not a member of their state breed club are held to a higher standard (see our Code of Ethics for full details.)
+Breeders that are members of their state breed club are held to a higher standard (see our Code of Ethics for full details.)
 When buying a pedigree puppy a registered breeder MUST provide you with a copy of the puppies ANKC (Australian National Kennel Council) certified pedigree.
 Here is a sample of a pedigree certificate – SAMPLE PEDIGREE PAPERS.
-If you are considering purchasing a puppy that does not comes with an ANKC certified pedigree then the breeder is not a registered breeder with the ANKC and you will have no proof that the puppy you are buying is in fact a pedigree/purebred dog.
+If you are considering purchasing a puppy that does not come with an ANKC certified pedigree then the breeder is not a registered breeder with the ANKC and you will have no proof that the puppy you are buying is in fact a pedigree/purebred dog.